Areus I: Areus and the Jews

 The main argument in favour of the authenticity of Areus' letter is that he was much less famous than other Spartan kings of the Hellenistic era, such as Agis III or Kleomenes III.
-A forger would presumably have picked an universally known figure.
+A forger would presumably have picked a universally known figure.
 A forger would have also not failed to mention the ephors—the main magistrates at Sparta—while their absence in the letter fits well with Areus' autocratic tendencies.
 It seems that the letter was originally written in Aramaic; its wording also shows that Areus was well aware of Jewish customs.
 A Greek writer contemporary of Areus, Hecataeus of Abdera, precisely published a work on the Jews, where he told that the Greek heroes Cadmeus and Danaos were expelled from Egypt at the same time as the Jews.
-As Danaos was an ancestor of Heracles and therefore the Spartans, it may be the origin of the kinship between Spartans and Jews.
+As Danaos was an ancestor of Heracles and therefore the Spartans, it may be the origin for the claim of the kinship between Spartans and Jews.
 The most common explanation of Areus' claim of such kinship was his need to hire mercenaries, since Jews were known to be good soldiers.
-The Jewish-Spartan connection seems to be confirmed by the High Priest Jason, who attempted to seek shelter to Sparta in 168.
+The Jewish-Spartan connection was repeated by the High Priest Jason, who attempted to seek shelter to Sparta in 168.

 Erich Gruen has been the most vocal critic of the authenticity of Areus' letter.
 He considers that Areus would have not engaged in independent diplomacy with the Jews, as they were the subjects of his ally Ptolemy II.
 He adds that Areus would not have needed to highlight his alleged descent from Abraham to hire Jewish mercenaries.
 The language of the letter is furthermore "suspiciously biblical" ("ours are yours"), which would not have been written by a Greek.
 Gruen thinks instead that this correspondence is a Jewish invention, which results from the need for them to find their place in the new Hellenistic order that followed the conquest of the Persian Empire by Alexander the Great.
 He writes that "the Jews attempted to assimilate Greeks into their own tradition", by crafting a kinship with Areus and Sparta, which were still held in high regard by the Greeks of the second century BC, when I Maccabees was written.